erasmus-without-paper/ewp-specs-architecture/README.md

 within an EWP Host.

  * EWP Hosts are *groups of HEIs*.
-Host 1 **covers** institutions A, B and C, while institution D is **being covered** be Host 2.
+Host 1 **covers** institutions A, B and C, while institution D is **being covered** by Host 2.
 Institution E is not covered by any host within the EWP network.

  * One HEI SHOULD be covered by no more than one EWP Host.